Clubbing Around Avenyn

 Trendy street Magasinsgatan

 A bit further up on the street Kungsgatan you’ll find Steampunk Bar.
 This peculiar place is really a must see if you’re into steam powered machinery and science fantasy.
-With a wide selection of steaming cocktails and beer from all over the world Steampunk Bar is something quite extra.
+With a wide selection of smoking cocktails and beer from all over the world Steampunk Bar is something quite extra.
 Their food menu varies according to season and there is always a nice food platter to order from the bar.

 LGBT+ bars and clubs